Should Mongolia Follow Nordic Model?

 What are the top criticisms of the Nordic model?

 Some view the winner-take-all approach of capitalism, characterized by significant inequality, as more favorable than the Nordic model.
 Critics often raise concerns about the Nordic model's high taxation, extensive government intervention, and its comparatively lower GDP and productivity levels.

 We think the world needs to hear more about Mongolia.
 At Mongolia Weekly, we're working hard to make that happen.
 But we need your support.

-For as little as $10 a month, you can help us grow and tell Mongolia's stories to the world through our weekly newsletter, which is packed full of exclusive information you won't find anywhere else.
+You can help us grow and tell Mongolia's stories to the world through our weekly newsletter, which is packed full of exclusive information you won't find anywhere else.
 Why not try it for free today?